 Enter today's rate into our calculator along with your home price and down payment

-Use the mortgage calculatorWhy rates moved this week
+Use the mortgage calculatorWhy rates are sitting where they are

 Mortgage rate forecast for 2026–2027